mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

 repeated experiments less painful.

-Finally, do not feel demotivated if you can't find a student that beats the benchmark, recall that the “teacher-student” experiments tends to work much better when the original benchmark is much worse, and our initial benchmark was pretty good!
+Finally, do not feel demotivated if you can't find a student that beats the benchmark, recall that the “student-teacher” experiments tends to work much better when the original benchmark is much worse, and our initial benchmark was pretty good!
 Looking for a better example of where to apply this experiment will be in the final projects list!